FGMEMBERS/Messerschmitt-Libelle/Models/Liveries/Readme.txt

 default

-These liveries were made by : flier95 2010 ( http://flier95-flightgear.blogspot.com/ )
+These liveries were made by : Emmanuel BARANGER 2010 ( helijah )

+VooDoo-Libelle

+These liveries were made by : VooDoo 2012

 Thanks to him.